Submission and Login

 1. Format and contents

-The manuscript should be formatted in LaTeX if possible, using the CPC stylesheet, which can be found at http://cpc-hepnp.ihep.ac.cn.
+The manuscript should be formatted in LaTeX if possible.
 Otherwise, Microsoft Word format may be used.
 A PDF file of the manuscript should be uploaded for review, as the manuscript system does not automatically compile PDF from TeX.
+Note that the manuscript will be typeset by Editorial Office according to CPC's style after being accepted as part of production process, so you don't have to try to produce pages that look like published journal pages.
+You can format your paper in the way that you choose as long as complying with the following rules.

-The manuscript contents should be presented in the following order: title, authors, affiliations and addresses, abstract, keywords, Physics and Astronomy Classification Scheme (PACS) indexing codes, main text, acknowledgements, appendices, references.
+The manuscript contents should be presented in the following order: title, authors, affiliations and addresses, abstract, keywords, main text, acknowledgements, appendices, references.
 The main body of the paper should be divided into at least three numbered sections.
 All pages should be numbered.

 The title should show clearly what the paper is about, as concisely as possible without losing precision.